grkmkcgl/BTK-Intro-To-Machine-Learning/README.md

 # BTK Machine Learning Course

-These are my notes from the machine learning course I took on the BTK platform presented by Sadi Evren Şeker.
+These are my notes from the machine learning course I took on the BTK platform presented by Şadi Evren ŞEKER.

 I used Google Colaboratory (python notebook) for programming.